 Washington is not the only city with iconic buildings that look great in engagement pictures, of course.
-In our opinion as DC-based wedding and engagement photographers, something else makes it such a great location.
+In our opinion as DC wedding photographers, something else makes it such a great location.
 We love the District of Columbia for engagement photo shoots because there are so many beautiful spots in the city.
-Future brides and grooms can also pose on the steps of the US Capitol or in front of the White House.
+Future brides and grooms can also pose on the steps of the US Capitol or in front of the White House, of course.
 But spouses-to-be can also have their pre-wedding photo shoots in parts of Washington that are lesser known but no less iconic.
-DC engagement photographers can take pictures of fiancés strolling along the Potomac River on the Georgetown Waterfront.
+A Washington, DC, wedding photographer can take pictures of fiancés strolling along the Potomac River on the Georgetown Waterfront.
 Meridian Hill Park in Northwest Washington has a cascading fountain that looks fantastic as a backdrop in couples portraits.
 Ben’s Chili Bowl on Washington’s famous U Street Corridor gives engagement images a fun and offbeat look.
-There are so many out-of-the-way places that give pictures of spouses-to-be a Washingtonian feel.
+There are so many out-of-the-way places that still give pictures of spouses-to-be a Washingtonian feel.

 And then there are the Smithsonian Institution’s network of museums spread across downtown DC.
 The National Mall alone is home to eleven buildings that preserve different parts of American history and culture.
 Each has its own distinct style and offers a uniquely compelling backdrop for engagement photography.
 The Smithsonian Castle has its famous spires.
 The National Museum of Natural History has its golden dome.
 The National Museum of African American History and Culture has its inverted-pyramid architecture.
 Entry to all is free to the public.
 Couples portrait sessions in and around these museums are allowed.
 Not surprisingly, this makes those buildings popular sites for DC engagement photography.
 That and the fact that they give images of fiancés embracing a particularly DC feel!